caseyg/awesome/README.md

 *   [mattkersley/Responsive-Menu](https://github.com/mattkersley/Responsive-Menu) - Turns any \<ol> or \<ul> into a \<select> for mobiles and low browser sizes

 *   [markedjs/marked](https://github.com/markedjs/marked) - A markdown parser and compiler.
 Built for speed.

-*   [jsplumb/jsBezier](https://github.com/jsplumb/jsBezier) - Bezier curve helper functions for JavaScript.
-Used by jsPlumb; perhaps useful for others.

 ## PHP